 Our cellar tactics are closely tied to our vineyard practices and vice versa.
 A series of tiny, interconnected tasks make our wines distinctive.
 If we delay a weekly topping, choose to cultivate a vineyard row sooner rather than later, or keep a wine in barrel too long, the wine says something different.

 We make quality-driven decisions every day to ensure that the wine is healthy and expressive.
 We are always exploring, without ever losing site of deep-seated traditions.
 This artistic weaving—performed with conviction every vintage—has made Archery Summit into the brand it is today.

 By cherishing the Dundee Hills, we strive to elevate your perception of what Willamette Valley wine can be.
 Part of that quest involves exploring and enhancing emerging styles, like Pinot Noir and Chardonnay from the Eola-Amity Hills and Dundee Hills.
 And while our intrepid team appreciates the Old World, we are steadfast in extending the Willamette Valley’s own winemaking legacy.

 “We’re not making Burgundian wine here,” says winemaker Ian Burch.
-“Oregon is unique and offers its own distinctive voice.”
+“The Willamette Valley is unique and offers its own distinctive voice.”

-The winemaking team at Archery Summit is a tightly knit group of four, with, collectively, 53 harvests to their names.
+Our Archery Summit winemaking team, led by Ian Burch, is a tightly knit group of four with 53 collective harvests to their names.
 Such experience creates a symbiotic bond between producer and place.
-Ian and his staff interpret the vineyard rows and growing seasons with highly trained eyes, eager hands, and the prowess that comes from nearly three decades of winemaking.
+They are able to interpret the vineyards and growing seasons with highly trained eyes and the skill that comes from nearly three decades of winemaking.